-6.5.6 Financial records and invoices shall be prepared in accordance with the guidelines provided by IOPC Fund in its "Claims Manual" and attached to the Plan as Annex 9.

-6.5.7 The requesting Party shall pay to the assisting Party all agreed expenses incurred in rendering such assistance, according to the invoice.

-6.5.8 Following the transfer of the lead role, the Party who has assumed the lead role shall bear all expenses related to the assistance rendered by other Parties.
-It will be important that financial records show the dates on which costs were incurred.

-6.5.9 If the Party who requested assistance decides to withdraw the request for whatever reason, it shall nevertheless, pay to the assisting Party all the expenses incurred up to the moment when the request was withdrawn or the personnel and equipment return to their country of origin, as appropriate.

-6.5.10 The Parties shall resolve all questions related to financial matters after the termination of joint operations.
-In cases of dispute the Secretariat will provide for a mutually acceptable resolution procedure.

-6.5.11 The provisions of this section shall be considered on a case-by-case basis and shall not prejudice the resolution of any dispute involving third parties which may arise respecting liability and compensation for damages resulting from any pollution incident, wherever it may occur.
+- 6.5.6 Financial records and invoices shall be prepared in accordance with the guidelines provided by IOPC Fund in its "Claims Manual" and attached to the Plan as Annex 9. - 6.5.7 The requesting Party shall pay to the assisting Party all agreed expenses incurred in rendering such assistance, according to the invoice. - 6.5.8 Following the transfer of the lead role, the Party who has assumed the lead role shall bear all expenses related to the assistance rendered by other Parties.
+It will be important that financial records show the dates on which costs were incurred. - 6.5.9 If the Party who requested assistance decides to withdraw the request for whatever reason, it shall nevertheless, pay to the assisting Party all the expenses incurred up to the moment when the request was withdrawn or the personnel and equipment return to their country of origin, as appropriate. - 6.5.10 The Parties shall resolve all questions related to financial matters after the termination of joint operations.
+In cases of dispute the Secretariat will provide for a mutually acceptable resolution procedure. - 6.5.11 The provisions of this section shall be considered on a case-by-case basis and shall not prejudice the resolution of any dispute involving third parties which may arise respecting liability and compensation for damages resulting from any pollution incident, wherever it may occur.
 It shall be for the Lead Party to pursue its own claim for reimbursement of pollution response related costs, submitted to the party liable for pollution incident, its insurers or an international system for compensation of pollution damages, as appropriate.
-Payment of those rendering assistance must not depend on the success of claims for compensation from third parties.

-6.5.12 In case of JROs the requesting Party shall directly cover the following expenses related to the stay in its territory of personnel, equipment and means (including vessels and aircraft) of the assisting Party:

-- a) board and lodging or daily subsistence allowance as appropriate, of response personnel other than the crews of ships and vessels, unless this was provided by the requesting Party; - b) any port dues for vessels and ships rendered as assistance; - c) any airport dues for aircraft rendered as assistance; - d) fuel, as might be necessary, for all equipment and means including, in particular, vessels and aircraft, engaged in JROs;
+Payment of those rendering assistance must not depend on the success of claims for compensation from third parties. - 6.5.12 In case of JROs the requesting Party shall directly cover the following expenses related to the stay in its territory of personnel, equipment and means (including vessels and aircraft) of the assisting Party: - board and lodging or daily subsistence allowance as appropriate, of response personnel other than the crews of ships and vessels, unless this was provided by the requesting Party; - b) any port dues for vessels and ships rendered as assistance; - c) any airport dues for aircraft rendered as assistance; - d) fuel, as might be necessary, for all equipment and means including, in particular, vessels and aircraft, engaged in JROs; - e) medical services provided to injured and ill personnel of the assisting Party; - f) costs related to repatriation of any person who died, was injured or taken ill during JROs; - g) maintenance and cleaning costs for any piece of equipment, vessel and aircraft engaged in JROs; - h) repair costs for any piece of equipment, vessel and aircraft, damaged in its territory during and due to the JROs, if such repair needs to be made prior to returning it to its country of origin; - i) costs of communications related to the JROs incurred by the assisting Party in the territory of the Lead Party. - 6.5.13 The assisting Party shall directly cover the following expenses: - a) mobilisation of personnel, equipment, products or other means;